-Four more Thai workers held hostage by Hamas were released on Saturday, Foreign Ministry spokesperson Kanchama Patarachoke revealed on Sunday, citing a report from the Thai embassy in Tel Aviv.
+Four more Thai workers taken hostage by Hamas militants were released on Wednesday evening, the Ministry of Foreign Affairs announced on Thursday, citing a report from the Royal Thai Embassy in Tel Aviv, Israel.

 The ministry said the four Thai men - Paiboon Ratnil, Kong Saelao, Chakraphan Sikhena and Chalermchai Saengkaew - have undergone a medical check-up at an Israeli hospital, where Thai embassy officials are taking care of them.

 Arrangements have been made for them to contact their families and relatives from the hospital.

 The ministry congratulated the families of the four Thais, and thanked all involved in the negotiation process, leading to their release.